Sign Up for the ESS Mailing List

 Drew’s four-year project to restore ecological balance to the forest preserve comes to fruition.
 Read the article at the NJ Audubon Stewardship Blog, or download a copy of the article in PDF format.

 Professor Fred Curtis Honored for His Commitment to Sustainability

 Dr. Fred Curtis, Professor of Economics and ESS, led efforts to establish sustainability as a priority at Drew and spearheaded its implementation.
 Professor Curtis served as inaugural chair of the University Sustainability Committee and led key undertakings including establishment of the position of Sustainability Coordinator, development of wide-ranging environmentally-sensitive policies, and preparation of the University’s Climate Action Plan.
 Dr. Curtis’ work was honored in a tree dedication ceremony on September 26th, 2011.
-The occasion and ceremony were covered by the college newspaper, The Acorn.

 Drew students applied for and were selected to participate in the Grassroots Leaders Project sponsored by the Real Food Challenge.
 This award honors their work at Drew on food awareness.
 Students helped establish composting in the dining hall, increased awareness of food sustainability issues and solutions, inaugurated a community garden, and attended the Real Food Challenge Summit in Boston.